dridi/tour-de-varnish/README.md

 ## What's the license ?

-The code is distributed under the terms of the 2-clause BSD license (see LICENSE-BSD for more information) and the contents of the talk (the slides are distributed under the terms of the Creative Commons Attribution-Non Commercialr-Share Alike 3.0 license (see LICENSE-CC-BY-NC-SA for more information).
+The code is distributed under the terms of the 2-clause BSD license (see LICENSE-BSD for more information) and the contents of the talks (the slides) are in the Public Domain where applicable.
+Otherwise, the slides are distributed under the terms of the _Do WTF You Want To Public License v2_ (see LICENSE-WTFPL for more information).

 ### Dependencies